Why Do I Push People Away?

 The Role of Self-Care and Self-Love

 Finally, self-care and self-love play crucial roles in overcoming the tendency to push people away.
-Practicing self-compassion, prioritizing our well-being, and nurturing a positive self-image can enhance our emotional resilience and reduce the need for self-protective distancing.
+Practicing self-compassion, prioritizing our well-being, and nurturing a positive self-image can reduce the urge to distance ourselves from others.
+When we feel safer within ourselves, it becomes easier to stay connected rather than pushing everyone away.

 Author